DarraghConnaughton/Musical_notepad/docs/blog/blog.md

 I can now send songs between users.
 Each some has a uid identifying the creator and a profile picture, only if it was recieved.
 The format for these songs is very nice.
 I have implemented a record button that flashes red when pressed.
 I got rid of the only two button system, record and stop, in place of a single button system that uses modulus to tell whether the audio is recording or not.
 Right now I have all the functionality I aimed achieved.
 I will undoubtedly discover a few errors within the next few days.
 Until then, I am focussed on design, design, design.

+#27

+I have added icons to the navigation bar and removed user profile.
+Instead I will generate the users information at the top of the navigation bar, this way it is neater overall.
+The background material I was attempting to use is causing my code to crash, I need to go searching again.
+I added code to friend finder so existing friends will not be added to the recommended list.
+All is going well.
+I need to add some testing on my delete functions to make sure they are acting according to plan.
+ListViews need a beauty treatment.